 - Heal existing digestive problems.
 If you can work with a physician who can help you identify the current state of your digestive tract, that would be your wisest choice!
 The most healing food is homemade bone broth, made so that it’s rich in gelatin, drink 2 cups daily.
 If you have symptoms of irritable bowel, indigestion, or constipation, please consult those pages on this website.

 - Enrich intestinal flora.
 Make sure your intestinal flora is as richly varied as possible.
-Start with a lactobacillus/bifidobacterium blend such as Klaire Ther-Biotic Detoxification Support, one capsule twice daily between or after meals.
-Follow with a probiotic containing sacchromyces boulardii, such as Energetix, Flora 12+, dosing in the same way.
+Start with a lactobacillus/bifidobacterium blend such as Klaire Ther-Biotic, one capsule twice daily between or after meals.
+Follow with a probiotic containing sacchromyces boulardii, such as Floramyces, with or between meals.
 Food sources of priobiotics are incredibly rich, abundant and diverse.
 Foods you can make yourself (sauerkraut, kefir, kombucha) or purchase provide good prebiotics and probiotics.
-Another excellent probiotic is Prescript Assist, available through my office.

 - Barlean's Fish Oil.
 1 Tablespoon daily, taken with meals, provides necessary omega 3's.